ibm-cloud-docs/appid/manageidp.md

 3. Click the **+** symbol in the **Add web redirect URIs** box.

 4. Repeat steps one through three until all possible URIs are added to your list.

+Not sure where your redirect URI comes from?
+Watch the following short video to see where to get it and how to add it to your list.

+<iframe class="embed-responsive-item" id="youtubeplayer" title="IBM Cloud App ID: How to fix invalid redirect URI" type="text/html" width="640" height="390" src="//www.youtube.com/embed/6hxqbvpc054?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>